bikeshaving/crank/docs/WIP.md

 }
 ```

-`MyButton` is a button which bubbles a [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) whose type is `"custombutton.click"` with data about which button was clicked as the `detail` of the event.
+`MyButton` is a button which bubbles a [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) whose type is `"mybutton.click"`, with data about which button was clicked as the `detail` of the event.
 This event is not bubbled to parent DOM nodes but to parent component contexts, and in the example, it propagates to the component context of `MyApp`.
 Using custom events and event bubbling allows you to encapsulate state transitions within parent components without resorting to complicated state management solutions like `Redux` or `Vuex`.

 ### Accessing rendered values
-Sometimes, the declarative rendering of DOM nodes is not enough, and you’ll want to access the actual DOM nodes you’ve rendered, calling imperative methods like `el.focus()`, for instance.
+Sometimes, the declarative rendering of DOM nodes is not enough, and you’ll want to access the actual DOM nodes you’ve rendered, to make measurements or call imperative methods like `el.focus()`, for instance.
 To facilitate this, Crank will pass rendered DOM nodes back into the generator, so `yield` expressions can themselves be read.
 The following component is focused whenever it is updated.

 ```jsx
 function *MyInput (props) {